uboslinux/ubos-docs/sphinx/releases/beta12/release-notes/index.rst

 * New features:

-  * The EspressoBIN can now be used as a router with firewall, and is in fact pre-configured that way.
+  * The ESPRESSObin can now be used as a router with firewall, and is in fact pre-configured that way.
 It runs a firewall, IP address translation, a DHCP and a local DNS server.

-  * The EspressoBIN can now boot from disk without needing an SD card at all.
+  * The ESPRESSObin can now boot from disk without needing an SD card at all.

   * UBOS now uses its own HTTP error pages, such as for a 404 Not Found page.
 This makes UBOS look more consistent.